Panasonic FZ100 vs Canon SX740

 Review summary: Panasonic FZ100 vs Canon SX740

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ100 and the Canon SX740?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-FZ100: